forem/forem/docs/installation/imgproxy.md

 title: Imgproxy
 ---

-Imgproxy is standalone server for resizing images.
-It is optional and you do not need it to to start Forem.
+Imgproxy is a standalone server for resizing images.
+It is optional and you do not need it to start Forem.
 We are currently only it using Forem-cloud's application.

 ## Installation